 The following process is my own accumulation of tips and tricks that have worked well for me over the years.
 There are countless ways, and undoubtedly some much better than mine, to install zippers.
 However, I have found this process removes my overwhelm and delivers highly satisfying, consistent results.
 I hope it helps you do the same.

 I have chosen not to include measurements in this tutorial unless relevant by way of example.
 The process here is meant to be universal regardless of the size of the pouch you are creating.
-In fact, this is the exact same process I use when creating pillow/cushion covers.
+In fact, this is the exact same installation process I use when creating pillow/cushion covers (minus the inner lining).

 As such, I will put out a disclaimer that this particular tutorial is intended for use with standard square/rectangular external pouch shapes, though the process can be modified or adapted for other pouch styles.
 I advise that if this is your first zipper installation, start with something simple to boost your confidence before moving on to more complex endeavors.